abhindevasia/malaria-detection/README.md

 ## Installation

 1. **Clone the repository**:
-   - Click the green "Code" button on the repository page, then copy the link and run this command in your terminal or command prompt:
+   - Click the "Code" button on the repository page, then copy the link and run this command in your terminal or command prompt:
      ```bash
      git clone https://github.com/yourusername/malaria-detection.git
      ```